sbski/a32nx/src/extra-backend/README.md

     accordingly
   - Uses the MSFS SDK API call to execute calculator code directly for reading and setting the state of aircraft systems.

+- ExampleModule
+  - Is used to demonstrate various features of the framework and also to debug and test it

 ## Building
 Assuming you are able to build the aircraft as a whole this describes how to add